aundhe1m/backy/docs/development/backy-agent.md

 4. Update the metadata with the new device name

 This creates a seamless experience when working with the GUID-based API, even when underlying device names change.

+#### Resync Progress Monitoring

+The agent tracks resync progress for RAID arrays by monitoring the `/proc/mdstat` file.
+When a resync operation is in progress, the `resyncPercentage` property is included in the pool API responses, allowing applications to display progress to users.

 #### Mount Path Protection